beetbox/beets/README.rst

 Contributing
 ---------

-Information for developers looking to contribute to beets can be found in the `wiki <https://github.com/beetbox/beets/wiki//>`_.
+Developers can consult the technical documentation in the `wiki <https://github.com/beetbox/beets/wiki//>`_.

+To learn how to contribute, read the `Hacking page <https://github.com/beetbox/beets/wiki/Hacking//>`_.

 Read More
 ---------